abwromero/car-sales-db-generator/README.md

     * Run this command after running the second Terraform command:
         * "terraform apply -auto-approve"
     * There should be a confirmation after that the AWS environment has been created.
-    * NOTE on the Usage of Terraform Cloud: The number of services initialized on AWS through Terraform Cloud should be within the free tier.
+    * NOTE on the Usage of Terraform Cloud: The number of services initialized on AWS through Terraform Cloud should be within the Terraform free tier, but there will still be costs from the side of AWS.
 Also, the use of Terraform Cloud protects any sensitive data since the backend and state are not stored locally.
 Storing these locally can expose your AWS credentials.

 V. Notes About Docker Volumes
 It can be seen from the Docker Compose file that there are volumes that are connected to folders from the host computer.
 Here is a brief explanation of bind mounts: